Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Results and Discussion

 \subsubsection{Performance without TOCO signals}

 In real time PTB detection, access to TOCO signals may not always be feasible, particularly in low resource or wearable monitoring setups.
-To simulate such scenarios, we evaluated the classification performance using only EHG channels, while keeping the fixed 3-minute interval segmentation consistent with the previous setup.
+To simulate such scenarios, we use the same fixed 3-minute segmentation described in Section~\ref{subsec:seg_fixed3min} while excluding TOCO features and using only the EHG channels.
 This approach avoids reliance on external contraction measurements and tests the model's robustness in practical, TOCO independent conditions.

 Table~\ref{tab:datasets_3min_2018} summarizes the classification results for the TPEHGT dataset without TOCO signals.
 Overall, the models achieved accuracies ranging from 88\% to 96\%, which is only slightly lower than the with TOCO setup (Table~\ref{tab:datasets_3min_2018_with_TOCO}, 87--97\%).
 Similar to the with TOCO case, ensemble methods (RF, GB, CB) consistently outperformed classical models, with GB achieving the highest accuracy of 96.82\% and a strong AUC of 0.9953 on the KLT denoised signals.